 2. Determine the classification of the data involved.

 Data can fall into one of four classification levels: Public, Internal, Confidential, and Restricted.
-This page will help you determine the data's classification.
+The data's classification [pdf] will help you determine the classification levels.

 3. Request security compliance information from the Technical Expert.

 The OU will ask the Technical Expert to determine whether the system meets security requirements.
 There are two questions in the Technical Expert section that they need to answer.

 4. Complete and submit the authorization request to the Data Steward.

 Here is an example request [doc] you can send to the Data Steward.
 It includes all the necessary information.

 5. When approved, the OU must initiate annual reviews to ensure the system remains compliant.